-What can parents and carers do to support their child's learning?
+What can you do to support your child's learning?

 - Count everything!
-Add more or take some away and recount! - Sing number rhymes; Five little ducks, 1, 2, 3, 4, 5 Once I caught a fish alive. - Point out numbers on doors, buses, car number plates etc. - Share things out and see if it is fair. - Sort out different coloured sweets; are there more or less yellow ones? - Cook weigh/measure ingredients, set the timer etc. - Play shops; count and play with real money 1p and 2p coins to begin with. - Notice important times; 7 o'clock bedtime! - Look for and talk about the maths in stories. - Set the table; how many people for tea?
-Count out how many plates etc. are needed. - Pouring and filling in the bath; how many cups will fill the jug?
+Add more or take some away and recount! - Sing number rhymes; 5 little ducks, 1, 2, 3, 4, 5 Once I caught a fish alive. - Point out numbers on doors, buses, car number plates etc. - Share things out and see if it is fair. - Sort out different coloured sweets; are there more or less yellow ones? - Cook weigh/measure ingredients, set the timer etc. - Play shops; count and play with real money 1p and 2p coins to begin with. - Notice important times; 7 o'clock bedtime! - Look for and talk about the maths in stories. - Set the table; how many people for tea?
+Count out how many plates etc. are needed. - Typing numbers into a phone to call Grandma. - Typing channel numbers into a remote control. - Pouring and filling in the bath; how many cups will fill the jug?

-- Use concrete objects and pictorial representations, including number lines, to support their solution of addition and subtraction problems. - Represent and use number bonds and related subtraction facts within 20, memorizing and reasoning with these bonds. - Add and subtract one-digit and two-digit numbers to 20, including zero (and realise the effect of adding or subtracting zero to establish the relationship between these operations). - Read, write and interpret mathematical statements involving addition (+), subtraction (-) and (=) signs in a range of formats e.g. Δ + 5 = 12 or 7 = \Diamond 9.
+- Use concrete objects and pictorial representations, including number lines, to support their solution of addition and subtraction problems. - Represent and use number bonds and related subtraction facts within 20, memorizing and reasoning with these bonds. - Add and subtract one-digit and two-digit numbers to 20, including zero (and realise the effect of adding or subtracting zero to establish the relationship between these operations). - Read, write and interpret mathematical statements involving addition (+), subtraction (-) and (=) signs in a range of formats e.g. \triangle + 5 = 12 or 7 = \Diamond 9.